Change Started

 Japan is also using the Olympic Games as an opportunity to tell the world that though it is the leading carbon emitter of the world, it is striving towards a greener future.

-Activists might term these gestures as greenwash, but on the other hand, the Olympic committee is on a serious path towards making the games as green Olympics.
-The International Olympic Committee (IOC) wants all the upcoming editions of the Olympic Games to do better in addressing climate change and become carbon positive from 2030 onwards.
+Activists might term these gestures as greenwash, but on the other hand, the Olympic committee is on a serious path toward making the games green Olympics.
+The International Olympic Committee (IOC) wants all the upcoming editions of the Olympic Games to do better in addressing climate change and become carbon-positive from 2030 onwards.

-The efforts put in by the Olympics are also representative of the young population, who has been the major advocates of environmental protection.
+The efforts put in by the Olympics are also representative of the young population, who have been the major advocates of environmental protection.

 changeadmin